itsaswinravi/MERN-learnings-interview-questions/day  1 - 19-3-24/help.md

 - A state holds the data that a component renders on the weppage
 ![alt text](image-6.png)
 - This is how a state is accessed
-## 9 What is a Highe  Order Component and pure component?
+## 9 What is a High  Order Component and pure component?
 - A higher order component is a function that takes a component and returns a new component.
 - It facilitates code reuse and logic sharing among different components.![alt text](image-8.png)
 - A pure component is a component that does not re-renders if the state or props of the component has not changed.